-The most prestigious event at the regatta is the Grand Challenge Cup for Men’s Eights, which has been awarded since the regatta was first staged.
+The most prestigious event at the Regatta is the Grand Challenge Cup for Men’s Eights, which has been awarded since the Regatta was first staged in 1839.

 - In sweep or sweep-oar rowing, each rower has one oar, held with both hands.
 This can be done in pairs, fours and eights.
 Each rower in a sweep boat is referred to either as port or starboard, depending on which side of the boat the rower’s oar extends to.
 Usually the port side is referred to as stroke side, and the starboard side as bow side; this applies even if the stroke oarsman is rowing on bow side and/or the bow oarsman on stroke side.

 - In sculling each rower has two oars (or sculls), one in each hand.
 Sculling is usually done without a coxswain, in quads, doubles or singles.
 The oar in the sculler’s right hand extends to port (stroke side), and the oar in the left hand extends to starboard (bow side).

 Originally made from wood, shells are now almost always made from a composite material (usually a double skin of carbon-fibre reinforced plastic with a sandwich of honeycomb material) for strength and weight advantages.

 There are several different types of boats.
 They are classified using: